Employee of a humanitarian, non-profit or religious organisation

 Requirements relating to the employment relationship

-The pay and working conditions must not be poorer than is normal for someone in your occupation in the place you are to work in Norway.
-The UDI can accept low pay or no pay if this is normal for your occupation in the place you are to work.
+- The pay and working conditions must not be inferior to what is normal for your occupation in the place you are to work in Norway.
+UDI can accept low pay or no pay if this is normal for your occupation in the place you are to work.

 Rights and obligations

 - If you are to change jobs or employers, you must apply for a new permit.